benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

 end

 local function setFarmPosition(position)
-    if replay.playing
+    if not rootPart
-        or not rootPart
+        or not rootPart.Parent
-        or not rootPart.Parent then
+        or replay.playing then

-        return
+        return false
     end

     local rotation =